 The fishery was severely impacted in 2001 and 2002 when severe drought reduced the reservoir to 8% and 4% of storage capacity, respectively.
-Forage fish populations were drastically reduced and the abundance and condition of key sport fishes was at an all-time low.
+Forage fish populations were drastically reduced, and the abundance and condition of key sport fishes was at an all-time low.
 As a result, a supplemental stocking of 170,000 pre-spawn adult yellow perch from Lake Mary Ronan was conducted from 2001-2004 to increase population levels.
 This management action was implemented to increase forage populations when water levels increased.
 In addition, 100,000 walleye fingerlings were stocked annually from 2003-2011.
 Since 2011, no walleye fingerlings have been stocked due to high adult relative abundance and the need to decrease the current population to more sustainable levels.

-In an effort to maintain a favorable forage base under high predator densities, FWP has conducted seven supplemental pre-spawn adult yellow perch stockings.
-From 2011-2017, 43,372 prespawn adult yellow perch were stocked in Fresno because water levels were forecasted to obtain and surpass full pool elevations, creating optimal spawning conditions.
-Yellow perch reproduction in 2011 and 2014 were the highest recorded in 18 and 25 years respectively (Table 10).
-Exceptional water conditions and supplemental stocking of pre-spawn adult perch are strongly influencing recent spawning success.
-From 2005 to 2017, water levels have remained high during spring spawning and early summer rearing periods, allowing sport and forage fish populations to obtain densities never documented.
+To maintain a favorable forage base under high predator densities, FWP conducted nine supplemental pre-spawn adult yellow perch stockings.
+From 2011-2019, 55,670 pre-spawn adult yellow perch were stocked in Fresno because water levels were forecasted to obtain and surpass full pool elevations, creating optimal spawning conditions.
+Yellow perch reproduction in 2011 and 2014 were the highest observed in 18 and 25 years respectively (Table 10).
+Exceptional water conditions and supplemental stocking of pre-spawn adult perch have influenced recent spawning success.
+From 2005 to 2019, water levels remained high during spring spawning and early summer rearing periods, allowing sport and forage fish populations to obtain densities never documented.
 The continued production of this fishery is dependent on maintaining water levels that will allow the successful spawning, recruitment, and overwintering of forage and sport fishes.

-In 2017, FWP partnered with the Fresno Chapter of Walleyes Unlimited to increase yellow perch spawning habitat utilizing recycled Christmas trees.
-Approximately 120 trees were donated and used to construct "spawning reefs" at four locations in the Kremlin Bay area.
-All structures were placed in 6-10 feet of water and checked to verify use.
-All reefs had at least one yellow perch egg skein, suggesting yellow perch will utilize these spawning structures when available.
+Since 2017, FWP has partnered with the Fresno Chapter of Walleyes Unlimited to increase yellow perch spawning habitat utilizing recycled Christmas trees.
+Approximately 400 trees have been donated and used to construct "spawning reefs" at locations in Kremlin and Keihn's Bay, as well as bays near the dam.
+All structures were placed in 6-12 feet of water and checked to verify use.
+All reefs had at least one yellow perch egg skein, suggesting yellow perch will utilize these spawning structures when available and conditions are favorable.

 Severe drought conditions persisted along the Hi-Line throughout the spring and summer of 2017.
 The demands for irrigation water were high and Fresno was drawn down approximately 33 feet (13% of storage capacity) by August 11.
-At that time irrigation practices were ceased and Fresno was re-filled approximately 15 feet (45% storage capacity) to full-fill over-winter minimum flow requirements and municipal use designations.
+At that time irrigation practices were ceased, and Fresno was re-filled approximately 15 feet (45% storage capacity) to full-fill over-winter minimum flow requirements and municipal use designations.
+Based on the statewide creel survey conducted by FWP in 2017/2018, Fresno received an estimated 4,370 +/- 1,979 angler days (MTFWP Fisheries Bureau 2018).
+This was lowest observed fishing pressure since 2001/2002, the last time Fresno pool elevations were drastically reduced.